Karen Spencer: Storylines

 Karen had a surprise of her own: a grown-up daughter she named after her late twin sister.
 Caroline was a budding designer that Brooke recruited to work with her son, Rick Forrester, in an attempt to keep Rick away from his scheming ex-wife, Amber Moore.
 Caroline moved to Los Angeles in 2012, and was soon followed by Karen and Karen's friend, Danielle.

 Karen invites Caroline and her boyfriend, Thomas over.
 However, Karen insisted that Caroline keep the "family secret" when Thomas kept asking about Caroline's father.
 But Caroline finally convinced Karen to admit that Danielle was her spouse and Caroline's second mother.
 Thomas took the news in stride, but Karen was adamant that Bill not discover she had come out as a lesbian, even as Karen arranged to have Danielle interview with Bill for a job at Spencer.

 Caroline later reveals to Thomas that Karen's father wanted Karen to marry a junior executive at Spencer Publications but she refused.
 When he found out about Karen's relationship with Danielle, he refused to meet Danielle or acknowledge that Karen had a partner.
 He also forced Karen to keep it a secret from everyone, including Bill Spencer, Jr., and nearly disinherited Karen.
 With Danielle's encouragement, Karen finally found the courage to come out to Bill.
 Bill accepted Danielle into the family.
 Months later, Karen and Danielle rushed to Caroline's side when she fell over a balcony during an argument with Bill.
 Caroline swore it was an accident, but Karen, among others, couldn't help wondering if Bill had pushed Caroline.

 When it's revealed that Bill had an affair with his sister-in-law, Brooke Logan, Katie divorces Bill and, as part of the settlement, Katie receives 1% ownership of Spencer Publications.
 Karen and Katie combine their stock, fire Bill from Spencer Publications and make Katie CEO of Spencer Publications.

 Many months later, with Spencer faltering under Katie's leadership, Brooke and Bill approached Karen, asking her to reinstate Bill as CEO.
 Karen appreciated Bill's efforts to change, but she opted to keep Katie in the position.
 However, Brooke had kept papers Bill once tricked Katie into signing, documents which would give Bill joint custody of his and Katie's son, Will, as well as control of Spencer Publications again.
 Brooke had stopped Bill from filing them, but now used them to force Katie to relinquish the CEO position to Bill.
 Karen leaves L.A. for New York with Danielle.
 The two make their home in NYC once again, with Karen back to running the East Coast operations of Spencer Publications.
 Karen and Danielle later hosted Caroline for an extended visit.
-When Caroline is struck by a car, Karen and Danielle help their wheelchair-bound daughter convalesce.
+When Caroline is struck by a car, Karen and Danielle help their daughter convalesce.